gilmore-lab/protocols/ssvep-high-density-setup.md

 - Wheel amp between the monitor and the subject chair so that it is to the right of the subject chair.
   **ALWAYS PULL AMP BACKWARDS TO PREVENT TIPPING**

 - Plug the 4 cords from the wall ports connecting rooms G and H into respective ports (Digital input, USB, and TTL input external timebase) of the amplifier.
-Turn power on
-(I = on).
+- Turn power on (I = on).

 ![Rear of NetAmps 200 Data Cables](imgs/rear-of-amplifier-data-cables.pictClipping.jpg)

+- Turn small switch on amplifier to **NORMAL**
+  - If this is on another setting during calibration and impedance check, you will see an error stating that everything is out of specification.
+  - If there is an error, you must begin the setup from step one again.

 ## COMPUTERS
-- Turn on CRT Monitor in room 120G.

 - In 120H Switch on power of large surge protector on bottom left shelf.

 - Switch on power of smaller, thin surge protector on second shelf (ignore lights; always on).

-- Turn on PD Video and NetStation computers, and both monitors.
+- Turn on **PD Video** and **NetStation** computers, and both monitors.

   - If either monitor screen is unresponsive, you may need to toggle to the correct computer via the gray KVM switches on the top left (PD Video / Link 15) and right (NetStation  / PD Host) shelf.

 - Turn on external timebase, behind the monitors (switch is back, right side).

-- Remove the plug from the external timebase outlet labeled OUT.
+- Remove the plug from the external timebase outlet labeled **OUT**.
 (Clock Out stays in).

 ![Rear of External Timebase](imgs/rear-of-ext-timebase.pictClipping.jpg)